brooth/jeta-site/mysite/home/markdown/inject.md

     <h2>Dependency Injection</h2>
 </div>

-Dependency injection is the most powerful part of *Jeta* .
-Besides of the commontly used `DI` features, it offers some extra:
+*Dependency injection* is the most powerful part of *Jeta*.
+In addition to the common `DI` functions it offers some extra:

 * Inject entities with parameters
 * Extend the entities

 ###MetaHelper

-Before we start, let's define a helper method we will be inject with:
+Before we start, let's define a helper method we're goint to inject with:

     :::java
     public static void inject(Object master) {